Girls5eva: Casting

 On August 10, 2020, Sara Bareilles was cast in a starring role.
 In October 2020, Renée Elise Goldsberry, Busy Philipps, and Paula Pell were stated to be joining the cast in starring roles alongside Bareilles.
 In the same month, Ashley Park joined the cast in a recurring role.
-On April 14, 2021, Daniel Breaker was announced to have cast in a recurring role.
+On April 14, 2021, Daniel Breaker was announced as cast in a recurring role.
 On March 13, 2022, Scardino revealed that Amy Sedaris and Neil Flynn joined the cast for the second season at the SXSW Studio in Austin, Texas.
 On April 6, 2022, additional guest stars were announced including Amber Ruffin, Chad L. Coleman, Grey Henson, Heidi Gardner, Hoda Kotb, James Monroe Iglehart, John Lutz, Judy Gold, Mario Cantone, Pat Battle, Piter Marek, Tim Meadows, and Property Brothers Drew Scott and Jonathan Scott, alongside returning guest stars Andrew Rannells, Park, Erika Henningsen, Janine Brito, Jeremiah Craft, Jonathan Hadary, Breaker, and Julius Conceicao.
 Actors joining the cast for season 3 include Adriane Lenox, Ron Canada, Thomas Doherty, Catherine Cohen, and Ingrid Michaelson.

 Filming

-Filming for season 3, which took six weeks with one single director and scenes from different episodes shot in a row, based on the location available, had been completed before the 2023 Writers Guild of America strike.
+Filming for season 3, which took six weeks with one director and scenes from different episodes shot in a row, based on the location available, had been completed before the 2023 Writers Guild of America strike.